Carol Thatcher: Personal life

 Thatcher had a relationship with Jonathan Aitken, which ended in 1979.
 As this happened just after the Conservatives won the general election, Aitken's breaking up with Thatcher is alleged to have been the reason for his being bypassed for a ministerial career; Thatcher's mother, the Prime Minister at the time, reportedly told cabinet colleagues that she was "damned" if she was going to give a job to a man "who had made Carol cry".

-Thatcher lives with ski instructor Marco Grass in Klosters-Serneus, Switzerland.
+Thatcher lives with ski instructor Marco Grass in Klosters, Switzerland.